Hbraganza/Family-Home-Server-and-NAS/Raspberry-Pi-5-8GB-Server-NAS/Setup.md

 ## SECTION 2) Rsync Incremental Backup Setup

+This section is to setup up an automated incremental backup on a different device using rsync on your local network i.e. LAN.
+It is not currently setup for backup over the internet.

 For this backup setup to work it assumes that the Raspberry Pi Gen 2 has been setup properly if not please refer to section 1 of [Backup Device Setup](https://github.com/Hbraganza/Raspberry-PI-Server-and-NAS/blob/main/Raspberry-Pi-Gen-2-Backup/Setup.md)

+---

 ### 1) Create SSH public Key with Backup Device